If these are questions that have been niggling at you, you have come to the right place.

 If you are unhappy with your GMAT performance, please cancel the score either after the test at the center for free or online within 72 hours for a fee of USD 25.
 No one will know about that attempt if you cancel the score.
 However, if you accept the score, it stays on record for 5 years.

-If you cancelled your score erroneously, you can reinstate your score within 4 years and 11 months from the test date for a fee of USD 50.
+Alas!
+What if you cancelled your score erroneously?
+No worries!
+You can reinstate your score within 4 years and 11 months from the test date for a fee of USD 50.

 Answers to the “2 Truths and 1 Lie” Quiz

 One of the three statements in each set is a lie and you need to identify which one it is.
 The broad theme for all these statements is the “GMAT Test structure”.
-So, let’s see how many you got right.
+So, let’s see how many sets about the GMAT pattern you got right.
 Here we go!
 The ones marked in red are lies.
 The other two are truths.

 The number of questions in the test that count toward your evaluation has been reduced in the new pattern introduced in 2018.